 Attempt to move or disappear

-You might be tempted to just take off, especially if your significant other begins to act harmfully.
-If you believe that you or your family is at risk, talk to your lawyer about filing a restraining order.
-By taking off, you not only risk your rights to your children, but can possibly be charged for kidnapping.
+You might be tempted to just take off, especially if your ex begins to act harmfully.
+By taking off, you not only risk your rights to your children, but can be charged for kidnapping.

 What You Should Do